 "Rethink Recycling" Sculpture Contest2018 Sculpture Contest

-The 17th annual sculpture contest will be held in November 2018 (date to be determined), at the Maryland Department of the Environment (MDE) in Baltimore.
+The 17th annual sculpture contest will be held on Friday, November 30, 2018 at the Maryland Department of the Environment (MDE) in Baltimore.
 MDE would like to extend this invitation to high school students.
 Two entries will be accepted from each high school (additional entries may become available later).
 The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see guidelines).
 Judges will select an overall winning sculpture along with individual recognition for creativity, workmanship and use of materials.
 Additionally, a “People’s Choice Award” is given.
 Past contests received national recognition and television news airtime.
 Prizes provided from corporate and non-profit organization sponsors will be awarded to all contest entrants.
 Past prizes have included items such as gift cards, tablets and an HP Envy X360 Laptop.

 Space is limited so please complete the School Entry Form and fax it to 410-537-3321 or email it to email@example.com, to confirm your school’s participation.
 The Individual Entry Form(s) should be returned to MDE, once the participants are selected.

 For more information regarding the "Rethink Recycling" Sculpture Contest, please contact Christy Bujnovszky at firstname.lastname@example.org or at 410-537-4190.

 The 2017 "Rethink Recycling" Sculpture Contest was held on November 30, 2017 at the Maryland Department of the Environment.
 There were 61 entries from 20 different high schools from across the State featured in the contest.